Jenny McCarthy: Autism activism and views on vaccines

 Having written three books on the subject after her son was diagnosed with the syndrome, "by dint of sheer energy and celebrity, McCarthy became the nation's most prominent purveyor of anti-vaxxer ideology", and has reiterated that she is not against vaccines.
 In an earlier October 2013 interview for TV Guide, McCarthy is quoted as saying:

 "It's been three years now since I've even talked about autism or vaccines — I was taken aback when people freaked out that I was going to come on The View and preach. ...
 I will clarify my stance, which is still the same: That parents are in charge.
 Space it out, slow it down and do your homework.
 But I am not at all against vaccines."

 Jeffrey Kluger, senior writer at Time, has criticized McCarthy several times.
 In an open letter article referring to their past conflicts, he reproved her and rejected her denials:

 "Jenny, as outbreaks of measles, mumps and whooping cough continue to appear in the U.S.—most the result of parents refusing to vaccinate their children because of the scare stories passed around by anti-vaxxers like you—it's just too late to play cute with the things you've said.
 You are either floridly, loudly, uninformedly antivaccine or you are the most grievously misunderstood celebrity of the modern era.
 Science almost always prefers the simple answer, because that's the one that's usually correct.
 Your quote trail is far too long—and you have been far too wrong—for the truth not to be obvious."

-One month later in May 2014, McCarthy published an opinion-editorial addressing her position on vaccines, which specifically mentions Kluger:
+One month later in May 2014, McCarthy published an op-ed addressing her position on vaccines, which specifically mentions Kluger:

 "I am not 'anti-vaccine.'
 This is not a change in my stance nor is it a new position that I have recently adopted.
 For years, I have repeatedly stated that I am, in fact, 'pro-vaccine' and for years I have been wrongly branded as 'anti-vaccine.' ...
 Blatantly inaccurate blog posts about my position have been accepted as truth by the public at large as well as media outlets (legitimate and otherwise), who have taken those false stories and repeatedly turned them into headlines."

 During a subsequent Daily Beast interview she said:

 "I am not anti-vaccine, ...
 I'm in this gray zone of, I think everyone should be aware and educate yourself and ask questions.
 And if your kid is having a problem, ask your doctor for an alternative way of doing the shots. ...
 The ironic thing is my position has always remained the same.
 People just never listened to it."

 In a 2015 Medscape article about celebrities who "speak out about illness", Jeffrey A. Lieberman criticized McCarthy and her views on vaccines, thimerosal, and autism.
 He had this to say about her influence: "She has no idea what she is talking about.
 What she said is misleading and harmful, and the measles outbreak is a clear indication of the response to the spread of such pseudoscientific myths."